KyleSmith0905/KyleSmith0905/README.md

 ## About Me
 Hello, I'm Kyle Smith.

 I am a frontend, backend, and mobile engineer working at Sparrow Design.
-When I am seeking entertainment, I spend time with my family playing various cooperative games.
-Occasionally I code as a hobby, I love developing tools that help people such as Estimtest.
+My hobby is coding, I love developing tools that help people such as Estimtest.
+I have a few big projects in active development, and everyday I'm closer to show the world what they are.
+However, I do like to take breaks play family games such as Mario Party with my family.

 ## Independently Developed Websites/Webapps
 <table>